hyperstack-org/hyperstack/readme.md

 ## Roadmap

 Hyperstack is evolving, we are improving it all the time.
+As much as we love Ruby today, we see ourselves embracing new languages in the future.
+[Crystal](https://crystal-lang.org/) perhaps?
+We are also watching [Wasm](https://webassembly.org/) carefully.

 Please see the  [ROADMAP][] file for more information.

 [roadmap]: ROADMAP.md